soxueren/atsd/api/meta/README.md

 ## Request Headers

-When submitting payload with `POST`, `PUT`, and `PATCH` methods in JSON format, add header `Content-Type: application/json`.
+When submitting payload with `POST`, `PUT`, and `PATCH` methods in JSON format, add the header `Content-Type: application/json`.

-For correct Unicode handling, specify charset `Content-Type: application/json;chartset=UTF-8`.
+For correct Unicode handling, specify the charset `Content-Type: application/json;chartset=UTF-8`.

 ## URI Encoding

-Request parameter values and parameterized path segments such as [`/api/v1/metrics/{metric}`](metric/get.md#path) should be [URL encoded](https://tools.ietf.org/html/rfc3986#section-2.1) to translate special characters such as `: / ? # [ ] @` into a percent format that can be transmitted safely as part of the request URI.
+Requested parameter values and parameterized path segments such as [`/api/v1/metrics/{metric}`](metric/get.md#path) should be [URL encoded](https://tools.ietf.org/html/rfc3986#section-2.1) to translate special characters such as `: / ? # [ ] @` into a percent format that can be transmitted safely as part of the request URI.

 | **Input** | **Encoded Value** | **URI** |
 |:---|:---|:---|